st0pli/LafTools/docs/no/README.md

 - Svært integrert med produktivt brukergrensesnitt
 - Tilgjengelige Docker Images og Portable Edition
 - Ekstra hjelpere som notater, manualer osv...

-# 🌱 Hva er det med navnet?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Forhåndsvisning